15 Places To Visit Near Red Fort To Experience The Architectural Wonders

 Photo: Supreet Sethi / Wikipedia

-Agrasen ki Baoli is a historical stepwell less than 5 kilometres from Red Fort and is also a protected monument under the Archaeological Survey of India.
+Agrasen ki Baoli, a protected monument under the Archaeological Survey of India, is a historical stepwell.
 Many believe that it was built during the 14th century under king Agrasen, during the Lodi or Tughlaq periods.
 It has 108 steps and only 3 levels of the stepwell are visible, with each level featuring arched niches on two sides.
-What’s interesting is that the stepwell is associated with numerous urban legends, with the most well-known one being that it is haunted.
+The stepwell is associated with numerous urban legends, with the most well-known one being that it is haunted.

 Timings: 9 AM – 5:30 PM